shoubhikraj/water-order/README.md

 ----

-Please cite if you use this software.
+Please acknowledge if you use this software.

 Feel free to open an issue if there are any problems.